LearnOnDemandSystems/docs/tms/instructors/instructor-prep-and-classes/disable-class-activities.md

 ---
-title: "How do I disable class activities?"
+title: "How do I disable class activities for all students?"
 isPublished: true
 ---

-# How do I disable class activities?
+# How do I disable class activities for all students?

 You can control when and if students have access to class activities, including labs, external links (video, document and/or website), assessments and SCORM modules (Note: Surveys cannot be disabled).